2007 Kurram Agency conflict

-The 2007 Kurram Agency conflict also known as the Siege of Parachinar began on 6 April 2007 in Kurram Agency, Federally Administered Tribal Areas, Pakistan when a group of Sunni gunmen opened fire on a Friday prayer held by Shia muslims in Parachinar.
+The 2007 Kurram Agency conflict, also known as the Siege of Parachinar, began on 6 April 2007 in Kurram Agency, Federally Administered Tribal Areas, Pakistan when a group of Sunni gunmen opened fire on a Friday prayer held by Shia Muslims in Parachinar.
 It left more than 40 people dead and more than 150 people wounded by gunfire.
-Tensions grew in the area adjacent to the Afghan border since 1 April as Pakistani Taliban ally and anti-Shia sectarian group Ahl-e-Sunnat Wal Jamaat took part in Mawlid (prophet Muhammad's birthday) on 1 April, in which the group raised slogans against Shia Muslims and made derogatory remarks towards historical Shia figures which erupt a sectarian controversy among the muslims in the kurram.
-On 6 April, a sectarian conflict intensely raised in Kurram Agency when a group of sectarian Sunni gunmen opened fire on the unarmed Shia muslims at the time of friday prayer, which triggered a heavy armed violence and bloodshed between the Shia-Sunni militia's that continues to date, Sectarian violence in Pakistan has been serious issue from then onwards.
+Tensions grew in the area adjacent to the Afghan border since 1 April as Pakistani Taliban ally and anti-Shia sectarian group Ahl-e-Sunnat Wal Jamaat took part in Mawlid (prophet Muhammad's birthday) on 1 April, in which the group raised slogans against Shiites and made derogatory remarks towards historical Shia figures which erupt a sectarian controversy among the muslims in the kurram.
+On 6 April, a sectarian conflict intensely raised in Kurram Agency when a group of sectarian Sunni gunmen opened fire on the unarmed Shiites at the time of friday prayer, which triggered a heavy armed violence and bloodshed between the Shia-Sunni militia's that continues to date, Sectarian violence in Pakistan has been serious issue from then onwards.

+In the recent years, the Pakistani federal government and provisional government along with local authorities have made significate disarmament efforts to mediate and resolve the Shia–Sunni conflict among the local Pashtun tribes of Kurram Agency, These efforts have been carried out through delegations of Pashtun jirgas, notably led by local Shia and Sunni politicians, tribal chieftains, and scholars such as Sajid Turi, Mufti Kifayatullah Swati and Munir Shakir in order to restore stability and promote inter-muslim unity.

+The Kurram has experienced repeated cycles of sectarian and tribal violence, including escalations into direct conflict between the two sects in 2023 and 2024, Despite multiple peace initiatives, long-term stability has remained fragile due to persistent sectarian divisions, political mistrust, militant influence, and the district’s proximity to the Pakistan–Afghanistan border.

+In January 2025, a 14-point peace agreement was signed by tribal elders and community leaders under the auspices of a government-backed Grand Peace Jirga, representing a continued effort to mitigate conflict in the region.